DavidVujic/python-polylith/projects/poetry_polylith_plugin/README.md

 ```

 For details, have a look at the [documentation](https://davidvujic.github.io/python-polylith-docs/).
-There, you will find guides for setup, migration, packaging, available commands, code examples and more
+There, you will find guides for setup, migration, packaging, available commands, code examples and more.